Pregnancy, Delivery and Criminal Abortion

 The Medical Board procedure.
 Section 3B (inserted by the 2021 amendment) establishes Medical Boards at state and union territory levels.
 Each Board consists of a gynaecologist, a paediatrician, a radiologist, and any other specialist relevant to the specific fetal abnormality.
 The Board's function is to determine whether there is a substantial fetal abnormality and whether termination is warranted beyond 24 weeks.
 The Board's opinion must be delivered within three days of the reference.

 Approved places of termination.
 Under Section 4 of the MTP Act, a termination must be performed in a government hospital or in a place approved by the government or district-level committee.
 The requirement for approval of the facility ensures a minimum standard of care and creates an accountability mechanism: terminations outside approved places are not protected by the Act's defences and may fall within the criminal provisions of BNS 2023 §§ 88-94.
+The medico-legal certificate documenting the procedure is governed by the principles set out in medical ethics and the medico-legal certificate.

 In the United States, following Dobbs v.
 Jackson Women's Health Organization (592 US 2022), the constitutional right to abortion that had been established by Roe v.
 Wade (1973) and Planned Parenthood v.
 Casey (1992) was overturned.
 Regulation reverted to the states.
 As of mid-2024, 21 states ban or significantly restrict abortion.
 The Guttmacher Institute and the Kaiser Family Foundation maintain current state-by-state legal status summaries.

 The Bharatiya Nyaya Sanhita 2023 retains the substantive criminal-abortion provisions from IPC §§ 312-318 at §§ 88-94.
 Section 88 BNS makes it an offence to cause miscarriage voluntarily, unless carried out in good faith to preserve the life of the woman.
 The MTP Act 1971 provides the principal statutory defence: a termination performed within the Act's framework by an authorised practitioner at an approved facility is not an offence under BNS § 88.
 Outside those conditions, the criminal provisions apply.
+The related BNS framework for injury classification is covered in simple vs grievous hurt under BNS 2023.

 BNS § 89 increases the penalty where the abortion is performed on a woman who is "quick with child" (beyond the period of quickening, approximately 16-20 weeks).
 BNS § 90 creates a more serious offence where the abortion causes the woman's death; the prescribed penalty is up to 10 years imprisonment and a fine.
 BNS § 91 creates a separate offence of causing the death of an unborn viable child, and § 92 addresses causing death of a viable unborn child by act done with intent to cause its premature birth.